 Many companies will compensate their employees for transportation fees every month.
 However, if you live somewhere a bit further out, such as Chiba, you can often hit the compensation limit if you’re commuting to Tokyo as the cost builds up quickly everyday.

-On top of all of this, you’re bound to be going out to eat and sightsee which will raise your daily spending even more.
+On top of all of this, you’re bound to be going out to eat and sightsee, which will raise your daily spending even more.
 Despite that, Japan isn’t an overly expensive country, and there are many places that offer cheap food and services.

 Japan also has many second-hand shops for clothing and furniture.
 With a little bit of research, it is possible to live frugally.
 As long as you stay aware of your everyday costs, you’ll be able to live with some money to spare.

-How To Improve Your Chances Of Moving To Japan
+How to Improve Your Chances of Moving to Japan

 Ever since coming to Japan, I can’t stop wanting to bring my friends here and show them how amazing this country is.
 There are cons, as there are with any place, but Japan has a charm to it that draws people in.